Dr Dan Bernie

 Current activities

-Dan also has a part time position at the University of Bristol where he is Associate Professor in the Medical school.
+Dan is the Met Office lead for health sciences and a core member of the WMO’s study group on Integrated health services, complimenting his part time position at the University of Bristol where he is Associate Professor in the Medical school.

 Career background

-Dan joined the Met Office in 2007 to work on tropical climate variability and climate model development before being going on secondment to central Government (DECC now BEIS) as a science adviser.
-On returning to the Met Office Dan worked extensively on the AVOID and AVOID2 programmes before taking on the management of the Hadley Centre's Mitigation Advice team and working on a number of EU projects.
-Dan started as manager of the UK Climate Resilience team in 2019.
+Dan joined the Met Office in 2007 to work on tropical climate variability and climate model development before working in central Government as a science adviser.
+On returning to the Met Office Dan worked extensively on Climate Change mitigation, including managing of the Hadley Centre's Mitigation Advice team, and working on a number of EU projects including HELIX, AMPERE, ICE2SEA and CRESCENDO.
+He has lead consultancy work for OECD, EDF and the Committee on Climate Change.

 Prior to his career with UK government, Dan worked for the CNRS at IPSL in Paris and obtained a PhD in meteorology from the University of Reading.